LittleHelicase/graphlib2dot/README.md

 # graphlib2dot

-This command line tool takes a graphlib JSON document and converts it into a dot file.
+This command line tool can convert between a graphlib JSON document and a dot file.

 ## Installation